 1) Do something or cease to exist.
 If a church plant doesn’t advertise, spread the word, serve in the community, walk in parades and create a buzz, no one will even know they exist.
 And in the lean and mean mode of most church plants, if they don’t do something, they simply will cease to exist.
-There just isn’t enough history, resources, or reputation to carry it along.
-Creative marketing is a must.
-Creative programming, centered around reaching the community is a must.
+There just isn’t enough history, resources, or reputation to carry it along, which is one unfortunate place some established churches find themselves in – relying on those things for too long..
+Desperate prayer is a must.
+Marketing and creative programming, centered around reaching the community is a must.
 Outward focus is everything.
 And there isn’t time to coast.

 2) Offer realational belonging and a vision.
 With a skeletal structure and minimal programs, the only thing that helps pull people in is the promise and the delivery of forming deep and meaningful relationships and vision for what can be accomplished together.